OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ##### Cross-Site Scripting (XSS)

 A typical reflected XSS attack is executed by sending a URL to the victim(s), which for example can contain a payload to connect to some exploitation framework like BeeF [2].
 When clicking on it a reverse tunnel is established with the Beef server in order to attack the victim(s).
-As a WebView is only a slim browser it is not possible for a user to insert a URL into a WebView of an app as no address bar is available.
-Also clicking on a link will not open the URL in a WebView of an app, instead it will open directly within the browser of Android.
-Therefore a typical reflected Cross-Site Scripting attack that targets a WebView in an app is not applicable and will not work.
+As a WebView is only a slim browser, it is not possible for a user to insert a URL into a WebView of an app as no address bar is available.
+Also, clicking on a link will not open the URL in a WebView of an app, instead it will open directly within the default browser of the respective mobile device.
+Therefore, a typical reflected Cross-Site Scripting attack that targets a WebView in an app is not applicable and will not work.

 If an attacker finds a stored Cross-Site Scripting vulnerability in an endpoint, or manages to get a Man-in-the-middle (MITM) position and injects JavaScript into the response, then the exploit will be sent back within the response.
 The attack will then be executed directly within the WebView.
 This can become dangerous in case: